 AUBIN GROVE TRAIN STATION

-In 2015, Georgiou was awarded the $105 million Aubin Grove Train Station and Russell Road Upgrade for the Public Transport Authority (PTA) and Main Roads WA.
+In 2015, Georgiou was awarded the $105 million Aubin Grove Train Station and Russell Road Upgrade for the Public Transport Authority (PTA) and Main Roads Western Australia.

 Designed to cater for the growing communities in Perth’s southern suburbs, the multi-modal Aubin Grove Train Station was the first island rail platform to be built within a “live rail” environment in Western Australia.